-This disclosure confirms you are associated with Amazon and that you earn money by advertising and linking to Amazon.com.
-If you link to other Amazon sites, list those, too.
+This disclosure confirms you are associated with Amazon, and you earn money by advertising and linking to Amazon.

 As of October 2019, Amazon stated that the following disclosure is acceptable to use on your website.

-Your disclosure should be in a prominent position on your website.
-Your visitors should know you earn money from qualifying purchases before they click on any affiliate links.
+Your Amazon affiliate disclosure should be in a prominent position on your website.
+Your visitors should know you earn money from qualifying purchases before clicking on affiliate links.

-I have disclosure text in a sidebar on my website.
-On mobile devices, this text appears at the bottom of the blog post.
-So I have a disclosure at the beginning of my blog posts that contains affiliate links.
+You can put your disclosure text in a sidebar.
+On mobile devices, sidebar text appears at the bottom of the blog post.
+Therefore, I recommend you have also put a disclosure at the beginning of blog posts that contain affiliate links.

-For a tutorial on adding widgets to your sidebar, check out my WordPress sidebar tutorial post.
+Want to add widgets to your sidebar?
+Check out my WordPress sidebar tutorial post.

 Once saved, your Amazon affiliate disclosure appears on your website.

-If your theme has a sticky sidebar option, I suggest you enable that feature.
+If your theme has a sticky sidebar option, enable it.
 Sticky means the sidebar follows your visitor as they scroll down your blog post.

-On mobile devices, the sidebar gets pushed to the bottom of your content.
-Therefore, I recommend putting a disclosure at the top of blog posts that contain affiliate links.
+On mobile devices, sidebars get pushed to the bottom of your content.
+I recommend putting a disclosure at the top of blog posts that contain affiliate links

 Here is a screenshot of a blog post preview on a mobile device.

-The text before your affiliate links should make it clear to your visitor where they are going when they click on the link.
+The text before your affiliate links should state to your visitor where they are going when they click on the link.
 If you are sending them to a product on Amazon, say that in your content.

 For example, you are writing a review of a sports action camera.
 Your text around the affiliate link could look like this.